spencer741/prng-prediction-using-cnns/DemoImage/Readme.md

 cd WorkSpace
 ls
 ```
-Now you can see the WorkSpace rep folders and files.
+Now you can see the WorkSpace repo folders and files.
 In order to run the demo:

 ```
 cd ProjectCore
 python3 main.py
 ```
+Essentially, we are invoking a custom Experiment class that performs the experiment to the desired configuration.
+Read more at the top of ProjectCore/Core files.

 You can change the experiment configuration by `vi main.py` and modifying accordingly.
 The configuration dictionary contains the parameters for running the experiment.